This hand-tinted postcard shows the Manawatū Gorge around 1900.

-This postcard shows The Square as it was in 1912 and looks towards the section of The Square between Coleman Mall and Rangitikei Street.
+This postcard looks towards the section of The Square between Main Street West and Coleman Mall.
 The base of the fountain that once stood in that section of The Square is just visible in front of the Bon Marche.
-The cannon in the bottom right corner is one of two bought to Palmerston North in 1909, being surplus equipment of the Defence Department.
-Both cannons were removed and scrapped during the 1940s. [ ](https://manawatuheritage.pncc.govt.nz/item/73b9b958-1e85-401b-b20a-a5ae643daa88)

 This postcard shows the corner of Broad Street (left-hand side), now Broadway Avenue, and The Square (right-hand side) around 1910.
 One of the balconies of the old Royal Hotel can be seen on the left-hand side of the image.

 This postcard photograph was taken from the Lakelet quadrant in The Square, looking across to the corner of Church Street West.
 Some features include (from left): the domed structure is the observatory, built 1906 and demolished in 1938; the cannon was one of two placed in The Square 1909; the original Lakelet Bridge, built 1909; the brick All Saints Church was completed 1914-1915; the Grand Hotel was built 1906.